- Programs & Services

 Alcohol and coffee: Some studies suggest that drinking alcohol and coffee in moderate amounts may prevent gallstones.

-If you believe that you are truly struggling with managing your weight and have problems with your gallbladder, talk to our general surgeons at Marina Del Rey Hospital.
+If you believe that you are truly struggling with managing your weight and have problems with your gallbladder, talk to our general surgeons at Cedars-Sinai Marina del Rey Hospital.
 They will advise you about what can be done and guide you along through your path to good health.

 Daniel Marcus, M.D.See Profile »